 - Risk management: Investment banks provide advice and services which allow companies and governments to effectively manage risks such as price fluctuations, economic changes and political instability, ensuring that the effect of these issues on the real economy is minimised.

-- Information: Investment banks provide analysis of corporate activity and economic trends which assists the financial sector, government policy makers, businesses and ordinary people.
+- Information: Investment banks provide analysis of corporate activity and economic trends, disseminating critical information to the financial sector, government policy makers, businesses and ordinary people.